arcan1s/ahriman/docs/architecture.rst

 Application run
 ---------------

 #.
-Parse command line arguments, find command and related handler which is set by parser.
+Parse command line arguments, find subcommand and related handler which is set by the parser.
 #.
 Call ``Handler.execute`` method.
 #.
 Define list of architectures to run.
-In case if there is more than one architecture specified run several subprocesses or process in current process otherwise.
-Class attribute ``ALLOW_MULTI_ARCHITECTURE_RUN`` controls whether application can be run in multiple processes or not - this feature is required for some handlers (e.g. ``Web``) which should be able to spawn child process in daemon mode (it is impossible to do from daemonic processes).
+In case if there is more than one architecture specified run several subprocesses or continue in current process otherwise.
+Class attribute ``ALLOW_MULTI_ARCHITECTURE_RUN`` controls whether the
+application can be run in multiple processes or not - this feature is required for some handlers (e.g. ``Web``, which should be able to spawn child process in daemon mode; it is impossible to do from daemonic processes).
 #.
 In each child process call lock functions.
 #.
 After success checks pass control to ``Handler.run`` method defined by specific handler class.
 #.
 Return result (success or failure) of each subprocess and exit from application.